 1. Choose your destination

 This is a really helpful and simple way to keep the kids motivated and interested.
-Decide together on where you’re headed, whether it be to the local park, to a certain road or to a landmark like a bridge that you all know.
+Decide together where you’re heading, whether it be to a park, to a certain road or to a landmark like a bridge that you all know – just make sure you’re adhering to COVID restrictions.
 Kids enjoy having somewhere to head to and aim for.
 It’s also helpful to know the route you’re taking rather than be cycling aimlessly around.

 2. Appoint a Master of the Odometer!